Fabric Batch Processes Architecture

 The following activities are automatically triggered when a new Batch process is executed:

-• A new Job entry is recorded in also the k2system_jobs table with the following parameters:
+• A new Job entry is recorded also in the k2system_jobs table with the following parameters:

 • Name = the name of the Batch process.